erikenbody/markdown-cv/index.md

 ## About Me

 ` `
-American citizen

-` `
-Uppsala BMC, Husargatan 3, SE-751 23 Uppsala, Sweden

-` `
 I am an evolutionary biologist trained in bioinformatics, field ecology, and behavioral research.
 My research is driven by my fascination with the evolutionary processes that generate diversity in wild populations.
 This research includes projects on birds, mammals, and fish from the Americas, Eurasia, and Oceania.

 ## Appointments

-`2018-`
+`2021-`
+**University of California, Santa Cruz, CA**

+**Current**: Postdoctoral Scholar in Genomics & Bioinformatics with Dr. Russ Corbett-Detig.
+Biomolecular Engineering Department, UCSC and the California Conservation Genomics Project.

+`2018-21`
 **Uppsala University, Uppsala, Sweden**

-**Current**: Postdoctoral Researcher in Genomics & Bioinformatics with Dr. Leif Andersson.
+Postdoctoral Researcher in Genomics & Bioinformatics with Dr. Leif Andersson.
 Department of Medical Biochemistry and Microbiology.

 ## Education